opencrvs/infrastructure/examples/dev/README.md

 ---
 ## 2. Create a GitHub environment

-* Checkout forked repository into any folder on your laptop
+* Checkout forked infrastructure repository into any folder on your laptop
   ```
   git clone <repository url>
   ```